Home » All Posts » Main Meals » Oven-Baked Walleye Recipe

 Instructions

-1. Gather all of your ingredients to make your oven-baked walleye.
+1. Gather all of the ingredients to make your oven-baked walleye recipe.

-3. Using a standard baking sheet, cut a piece of foil that is double the size of the sheet pan.
+3. Using a standard baking sheet pan, cut a piece of foil that is double the size of the pan.

-4. Cover the sheet pan with ½ of the foil so that the shiny side is down, and the dull side of the foil is up.
-The idea of this is to be able to fold the other ½ of the foil over the fish and seal to cook.
+4. Cover the baking sheet pan with ½ of the foil so that the shiny side is down, and the dull side of the foil is up.
+This is to be able to fold the other ½ of the foil over the fish and seal to cook.

-5. Spread the olive oil on the sheet pan foil.
+5. Spread the olive oil on the foil over top the sheet pan.

-6. Sprinkle some of the seasoned salt and pepper onto the oiled foil.
+6. Sprinkle some of the seasoned salt and pepper onto the olive oiled foil.

-7. Lay the walleye fillets in a single layer on top of the seasoned oil, making sure that you are doing this on the sheet pan.
+7. Lay the walleye fillets in a single layer on top of the seasoned olive oil, making sure that you are doing this on the center of the sheet pan.

-8. Lightly season the fish fillets one last time.
+8. Lightly season the tops of the fish fillets.

-9. Slice the onion into thin rings, separate the rings and place onto the top of the walleye fillets.
+9. Slice the white onion into thin rings and separate the rings.
+Place the rings onto the top of the walleye fillets.

-10. Fold the foil over so that you are completely covering fish.
-Roll the foil ends together starting with the opposite side of the folded foil.
-Then roll both the end sides to completely sealing the fish into the foil pouch.
+10. Carefully, fold the foil over so that you are completely covering fish.
+Roll the ends of the foil together starting with the opposite side of the folded foil.
+Then fold the next side and then the last side to completely sealing the fish into the foil pouch.

-11. With a sharp knife, gently poke a few holes into the top of the foil pouch.
+11. With a knife, poke a few holes into the top of the foil pouch.
 Make sure to not puncture the bottom of the foil.

-Place the sheet pan into the pre-heated oven and bake for 30 to 45 minutes.
+12. Place the pan into the pre-heated oven and bake for 30 to 45 minutes.

-13. Check the oven baked walleye fish after 30 minutes to see if the fish is done.
-To do this, use a fork to try and flake the thickest part of the fish.
-You want the fish to flake easily and be white in color.
-If you see any translucent color or if the fillets do not want to flake apart easily, then put back into the oven and cook for 10 – 15 minutes longer.
+13. Check the oven baked walleye fish after 30 minutes to see if the cooked fish is done.
+To do this, use a fork to flake the thickest part of the fish.
+You want the walleye to flake easily and be white in color.
+If you see any translucent color of the fish or if the fillets do not want to flake apart easily, then put back into the oven and cook for another 10 – 15 minutes longer.

 Nutrition Information